 Have you ever heard the phrase, “Great abs start in the kitchen?”
-There is some truth to it since you can have strong abdominal muscles, but they will not look lean and defined if there is a layer of fat covering those abs.
+There is some truth to it since you can have strong abdominal muscles, but they will not look lean and defined if a layer of fat covers those abs.
 A lean midriff is an essential ingredient to a flat tummy.

 Through dieting and nutrition, aim to reach your ideal weight range.
-Depending on your body type, you may need to reach the leaner end of your healthy range.
+You may need to reach the leaner end of your healthy range depending on your body type.
 Even if you opt for cosmetic procedures, most work best for people within 20 pounds of their ideal weight.